Kyriosity/read-write/README+/software/tests/asDrive/README+/TDD-Watershed/README.md

     Circuitry   :d, 1968-01-20, until b c
 ```

-SPIN-OFFS: TESTS MULTIFEED
+**Spin-offs:**

+* Multifeed tests

 ## Wrap up.
 Pros and Cons

-As usual, the same highlight can be an advantage  a drawback and handicap.
+As usual, the same highlight can be an advantage and a drawback/handicap.
 Let's review them quickly.

 ### Layering and division of design

-Overcomplicated.

-Defining new features and projects.
-MINUS - with too much enthusiasm.
+It doesn't need explanation as an advantage but its cons can doom a project.
+"Front parts" must never get the higher priority (this will build drip castles).

+The great entusiasm may lead to definitions of parts, which would never be finished or even worse &thinsp;&mdash;&thinsp; overload development, derrogate it and dissolve design.

 ### Separation of duties